omakoto/compromise/README.md

 ```
  - Then press `[TAB]` twice to invoke fzf. (e.g. try `adb[SPACE][TAB][TAB]`)

-This also seems to work on Zsh too, but Zsh won't redraw the current line afterwords, so it's a bit awkward.
+This also seems to work on Zsh too, but Zsh won't redraw the current line afterwords,
+so it's a bit awkward.
+(For now, just refresh the command line by pressing `[ALT]+[Shift]+R`)

 ## Installing ADB and/or Go Completion